The Unique Wild Animals of Brazil

 The green anaconda is the heaviest and one of the longest snake species in the world, reaching up to 5 meters long.
 These anacondas can be found in the basins of the main Brazilian rivers.
 Life in the water helps support the anaconda’s heavier weight and girth.
 This species is heavy and muscular.
 Moreover, they are nocturnal, terrestrial, aquatic, and non-venomous, feeding on birds, fishes, mammals, and reptiles.
 The digestion of a single meal can take two weeks or more.

 Tamanduá-bandeira (Giant anteater)

 The giant anteater has no teeth.
 However, their long tongues help them to lap up the ants and termites they eat.
 They often live in multiple habitats, including tropical and dry forests, savannas, and open grasslands.
 The giant anteater is not aggressive.
-However, when they are in danger, they rear up on its hind legs, using its tail for balance, and lash out with dangerous claws.
+However, when they are in danger, they rear up on their hind legs, using their tail for balance, and lash out with dangerous claws.

 Armadillos are barrel-shaped animals covered with natural armor.
 Brazil holds ten species of armadillo in its territory, including the giant armadillo (tatu-canastra), the nine-banded armadillo (tatu-galinha), the Brazilian three-banded armadillo (tatu-bola), and the greater long-nosed armadillo (tatu-de-quinze-quilos).
 Most of these species are omnivores, feeding on plants, fruits, insects, and larvae.
 Most species dig burrows and sleep up to 16 hours per day.